HugoHugon-90/YFinanceExtractor/README.md

 # YFinance Stock Price Alarm Processor

+_(Disclaimer note:
+This project was done within the onboarding and learning scope of the IoT-NGM BDE Team, as a challenge.
+)_

 In this code we use YFinance API to extract, in real time, the current stock price of a list of entities, (as of now: meta, ibm, amazon, apple, general motors and vanguard_etf), continuously processing their current-price moving average for 5, 10 and 15 minute windows.